Double-quantum-dot Andreev molecules: Phase diagrams and critical evaluation of effective models

-In the one-SC-channel scenario, the current understanding is considerably less systematic \cite{Ramsak-2006,Yi-2018dqd}, with effective models often substituting the full descriptions, despite their extensions being not sufficiently tested.
-Using NRG \cite{Wilson-1975,Bulla-Rev-2008, Satori-1992, Sakai-1993} as our primary method, we therefore systematically solve the parallel DQD case across a wide parameter space, focusing particularly on regions with significant lead-mediated interactions between the QDs.
-The phase diagrams we find include singlet, doublet, and relatively uncommon triplet ground states (GSs), with the latter one being an important signature of the presence of significant lead-mediated interactions.
-Finally, we show that triplet phases cannot be reproduced by neither AL nor ZBW models, revealing thus their critical failure even in terms of qualitative predictions.
+In the one-SC-channel scenario, the current understanding is considerably less systematic \cite{Ramsak-2006,Minchul-2010,Yi-2018dqd}, with effective models often substituting the full descriptions, despite their extensions not being sufficiently tested.
+Using NRG \cite{Wilson-1975,Bulla-Rev-2008, Satori-1992, Sakai-1993,Zalom-2022,Zalom-2023} as our primary method, we therefore systematically solve the parallel DQD case across a wide parameter space, focusing particularly on regions with significant lead-mediated interactions between the QDs.

+The phase diagrams we find include singlet, doublet, and relatively uncommon triplet ground states (GSs) \cite{Karrasch-2011}, with the latter one being an important signature of the presence of significant lead-mediated interactions.
+Finally, we show that triplet phases can be reproduced by neither AL nor ZBW models, revealing thus their critical failure even in terms of qualitative predictions.
 This consequently underscores the necessity for increased caution and thorough cross-verification with either exact or well-defined approximate methods to avoid misleading conclusions when extrapolating AL or ZBW models to more complex QD systems.

 The present paper is organized as follows.
 First, the full model for the parallel DQD system with two Anderson orbitals is defined in Sec.~\ref{sec:anderson} with a corresponding tunneling self-energy derived in Sec.~\ref{sec:self_energy}.
 Subsequently, the AL theory is formulated in Sec.~\ref{sec:al}, while the corresponding ZBW and its extension are defined in Sec.~\ref{sec:zbw}.
 Employing NRG, we solve first for exact phase diagrams at zero inter-dot hopping (Sec.~\ref{sec:exact_t0}) and then discuss their development as the hopping is turned on (Sec.~\ref{sec:exact_tdep}).
 The exact data provides then a substantial basis to disclose severe limitations of applying AL theory beyond the limitation of a large gap limit, as discussed in Sec.~\ref{sec:al_limits}.
 The same limitations are in principle observed for the application of ZBW, as shown in Sec.~\ref{sec:ZBW_fail}.
 Its extended version is then applied to model the triplet phase in Sec.~\ref{sec:eZBW}.
 The important features of the parallel DQD phase diagrams and their consequences for reliable modeling by simplified effective models are summarized in Sec.~\ref{sec:conslusions}.